marbonka/marbonka/README.md

 - 👋 Hi, I’m @marbonka
-- 👀 I’m interested in E-Learning, E-Commerce and Blockchain
+- 👀 I’m interested in E-Learning, E-Commerce, both Backend andd Frontend
-- 🌱 I’m currently learning Magento 2
+- 🌱 I’m currently learning React.Js, Vue 3, Laravel, and Wordpress
 - 💞️ I’m looking to collaborate on learning together
 - 📫 How to reach me?
 You will know by yourself :)